HL2202/Empirical-Technique-and-Application-in-Finance-MFIN6210/README.md

 # Empirical-Technique-and-Application-in-Finance-MFIN6210-
-Class materials and code lessons, assignments and examples for MFIN6201 in Semester 2 and Semester 3 2020, credit: Leo Liu, https://github.com/leoliu0/mfin6210
+Class materials and code lessons, assignments and examples for MFIN6201 in Semester 2 and Semester 3 2020, Credit: Leo Liu, https://github.com/leoliu0/mfin6210